Fallen Pa. State Police troopers honored Monday morning in Hershey - NewsBreak

 (WHTM) — Pennsylvania State Police will hold a ceremony to honor troopers who died in the line of duty.
 Families of the fallen and the public are invited to attend at 9:30 a.m. on Monday morning at the Pennsylvania State Police Academy in Hershey.

 Governor Tom Wolf has proclaimed May 2 as Pennsylvania State Police Day.
-Since 1905, there have been 10 members who have lost their lives in the line of duty and each will be honored at the ceremony.
+Since 1905, there have been 102 members who have lost their lives in the line of duty and each was honored at the ceremony.

 Tributes will be paid to Trooper First Class Dung Martinez, who died on October 21, 2021, of complications from COVID-19.
-Troopers Martin Mack and Branden Sisca, who were both struck and killed on I-95 in Philadelphia in March, will also be honored.
+Troopers Martin Mack and Branden Sisca, who were both struck and killed on I-95 in Philadelphia in March, were honored.

 Comments / 0